 The following are examples of different types of unreasonable customer conduct which will not be tolerated by Council.

 3.1 Unreasonable behaviour

-Unreasonable behaviour is conduct that is unreasonable in all circumstances, regardless of the situation, because it places the health, safety and security of staff in an unreasonable position.
+Unreasonable behaviour is conduct that is unreasonable in all circumstances, regardless of the situation, because it places the health, safety, and security of staff at risk.

 Examples of unreasonable behaviour include: